pangenome/impg/README.md

 ## What does `impg` do?

-At its core, `impg` lifts over ranges from a target sequence into the other genomes described in alignments.
+At its core, `impg` lifts over ranges from a target sequence (used as reference) into the queries (the other sequences aligned to the sequence used as reference) described in alignments.
 In effect, it lets us pick up homologous loci from all genomes mapped onto our specific target region.
 This is particularly useful when you're interested in comparing a specific genomic region across different individuals, strains, or species in a pangenomic or comparative genomic setting.
-The output is provided in BED format, making it straightforward to use to extract FASTA sequences for downstream use in multiple sequence alignment (like `mafft`) or pangenome graph building (e.g., `pggb` or `minigraph-cactus`).
+The output is provided in BED, BEDPE and PAF formats, making it straightforward to use to extract FASTA sequences for downstream use in multiple sequence alignment (like `mafft`) or pangenome graph building (e.g., `pggb` or `minigraph-cactus`).

 ## How does it work?